miku/siskin/docs/ai-intro/slides.md

 * most things happen in files, no database to setup or copy or share
 * system is in a defined state most of the time (a task is either done or not)
-* can evolve, start with some ineffiecient but working, improve over time
+* can evolve, start with some inefficient but working, improve over time

 # CONVERSIONS